Complete Guide to Buying a Backcountry Aircraft

 Compression Testing

-Mountain flying at high power settings can accelerate engine wear.
-Compression test results reveal cylinder condition and help predict remaining engine life.
-Low compression in multiple cylinders suggests the engine may need overhaul soon.
+Mountain flying at high power settings accelerates engine wear.
+Compression results reveal cylinder condition and predict remaining engine life.

 Test Flying

-Any serious purchase candidate deserves a thorough test flight.
+Any serious purchase candidate deserves thorough test flight.
 Evaluate slow flight handling, stall characteristics, and ground handling.
-If possible, take the aircraft to a backcountry strip to assess real-world performance.

 Operating Costs and Insurance